Spencerx/xtal/README.md

 In theory having optical networking is enough for some, but the reality is obviously wanting because we can detect laziness(bottlenecks, latency - slow pings), slack or just something simple as least desirable performance during a computer operation which today means apps begging for some CPU time when all they to do is transfer data and act as if they are some kind of server which you have to fiddle a touch screen while the space heating keeps scaling with pure electric semiconductor/copper compute cores, optoelectronic compute cores will lower carbon footprints, energy consumption sustainably rather than just thermal problems.
 Positive results require big problems need big time and longer attention spans for real visibility.

 A question(s) is how to adopt the components for different electromagnetic wavelengths of the spectrum especially for a optical compute proof of concept not just the obvious quantum computing capability.
 The idea is to address current limits in Moore's law on Von Neumann Computer architecture, especially simultaneous(async/synchronous) throughput and hybrid applications electrical/optical hardware on current motherboards(this is only possible for data transfer, like memory it is perfectly scalable).
 See how you pick that apart as any engineer should in theory and practice.

+Advantages of Optical Computing

+High & Broadband clock speeds you can expect from Optical bandwidths currently upto 20GHz is the best known limit Lower Power and Carbon footprint than copper or metal Efficient Scaling through the roof with nano tech is possible

+Fair research potential that will possibly allow switch case and choice based programming statements, this requires a shift in program design for specific applications because with more data you really have a good deal of samples and bandwidth to deal without getting bogged down by binary on/off then if the else constructs or program structures - take a whole codebase to think of and see what we mean that it's not really making it in the general purpose operations you expect from consumer, industrial or prosumer devices.
+Follow the topic "Optical Computing" and understand how the comopute heavy tasks that rely on GPU/GPGUs are the main target for first generation photonic computing, commercially of the shelf.

+Useful quotes:
+2003
+"There needs to be a common mode of communication in this field" Andrew MacMillan, NASA Ames Research Center

+"The major challenge at this stage is learning how to control manipulate and probe single molecules, how to direct assembly so that devices might be manufactured" "If that seems very long term then, just that it took about ten years after the invention of the transistor for ICs to appear and twenty years for microprocessors" Ryani, Oxford

 Topics:
 Analogue, Digital, Computer Architecture & Engineering, Computer Models,